-According to some forecasts, mobile wallet payments are expected to grow to $500 billion by 2020.
+According to some forecasts, mobile wallet payments were expected to grow to $500 billion in 2020.
 In order to put this number into perspective, it’s important to mention that these payments amounted to only $75 billion in 2016.
-In other words, in just five years, there was an 80% growth in mobile commerce.
+In other words, in just five years, there was an 80% growth of mobile commerce.

 3. There are 9.42 billion mobile connections worldwide.

 Those who follow various mobile trends must have encountered the info that there are about 9.42 billion mobile connections across the globe.
-The importance of this number is quite frightening, due to the fact that it exceeds the number of people in the world.
+The importance of this number is quite frightening, as it exceeds the number of people in the world.
 This also suggests that there are many people with several phones.
 It also indicates that the reserve of unused (probably even unsold) phones is quite impressive.